Cheese packaging box for The Cheese Geek's Food Subscription with Crash Lock Boxes

 They were after optimised sizing, as well as looking for a way to speed up their shipping process and cut down on labour hours.

-One key problem that The Cheese Geek were keen to explore and tackle was how they could accelerate their packing process.
+One key problem that The Cheese Geek were keen to explore and tackle was how they could accelerate their packing process and improve subscription.

 Before meeting with Smurfit Kappa, they were using a FEFCO 0201 box, and had dedicated team members assembling the boxes as needed every morning, ready for delivery shipments to go out that day.